MSc Technical Medicine

 The MSc-program Technical Medicine is in principle meant for students with a BSc degree from a Dutch university in clinical technology (Klinische Technologie/Technische Geneeskunde).
 We offer a bridging programme for Dutch-speaking students with the bachelor degrees Medicine (Geneeskunde) and Biomedical Technology (Biomedische Technologie).
 Students with other bachelor degrees are not admissible.

 Leiden University, the Delft University of Technology and Erasmus University Rotterdam wish to provide their students with outstanding, varied and innovative education that will enable them to address present-day and future issues.
 This new programme is the result of an extensive collaborative effort between the three partners, bottom-up research and cooperative network organisations such as Medical Delta.

 Clinical Technicians create and apply new solutions for technical-medical problems in direct patient care by devising new, better and safe diagnostics and therapeutic proceduresies.
 You will be trained to work in the Dutch health care sector.
 Therefore the Master programme will be mainly taught in Dutch.

 The Master programme offers two tracks:

-This specialisation focuses on two important trends in health care: early diagnosis and developing the most targeted patient-specific treatment possible with the shortest possible recovery time and minimal side effects.
+This track focuses on two important trends in health care: early diagnosis and developing the most targeted patient-specific treatment possible with the shortest possible recovery time and minimal side effects.

-In order to optimize treatment, it is necessary to closely monitor and manage the patient’s health status by means of ‘precision diagnostics and targeted therapy’.
-The specialisation combines the techniques and applications of these sensing (monitoring) and stimulation techniques.
+To optimize treatment, it is necessary to closely monitor and manage the patient’s health status by means of ‘precision diagnostics and targeted therapy’.
+This track combines the techniques and applications of these sensing (monitoring) and stimulation techniques.